 shipa-ci --server=$SHIPASERVER --email=$SHIPAEMAIL --password=$SHIPAPASSWORD --ca="$CA" app create <app-name> <platform> --team=<team-name> --framework=<framework-name>

 Deploying an application (no canary):

-Through shipa-ci, users can take advantage of Canary Deployments, as per example below:
+Through shipa-ci, users can take advantage of Canary Deployments, as per the example below:

 The line above should be included inside your CI/CD pipeline.

 More examples are described in the following section.